Noxilex/Discord-GamerBot/README.md

-# InfoBot
+# Discord GamerBot

-Discord bot to print informations using APIs of different games.
+Discord bot which prints informations by fetching APIs of different games.
-Mainly stats about players
+The main goal of this bot is to prompt players with their in-game stats.